hero02/hero02.github.io/_posts/2015-3-10-Most Web Designers don't know about Responsive Design.md

 responsive web design is about providing the optimal user experience irrespective of whether they use a desktop computer, a smartphone, a tablet or a smart-TV.
 Responsive web design accommodates the busy professional during the day and the wide-awake college student needing access to your site anytime.
 No scrolling or resizing is needed for any visitor to access your website from their favorite device.

+###Mobile surpasses Desktop
+This is another reason why you want to really spend time understanding responsive design.
+Now a days users are on the mobile  devices more than they are on their desktop computer.
+So you would want your website of haveing every advantage no matter what device it is on.
+Studies have shown that iphone is the device most used to sharing according to an article at (Sharethis.com)[http://www.sharethis.com/learn/knowledge-center/research-2/mobile-vs-desktop-a-cross-device-user-study/#sthash.tQPLgxGJ.dpbs].
+So That in to consideration on your target audience and what decives they are using to you can design a website that is reponsive to that device.

 direct source: [Top 5 Advantages of Responsive Web Page Design](http://codeboxr.com/blogs/top-5-advantages-of-responsive-web-page-design)